-6.1 General
+6. The Depositary

-- 6.1.1 NatWest Trustee & Depositary Services Limited is the Depositary of the Company. - 6.1.2 The Depositary is incorporated in England as a private limited company.
-Its registered office is at 250 Bishopsgate, London EC2M 4AA, which is also its head office.
-The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
+- 6.1 NatWest Trustee & Depositary Services Limited is the Depositary of the Company. - 6.2 The Depositary is incorporated in England as a private limited company.
+Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
+The ultimate holding company of the Depositary is Natwest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.

-6.2 Duties of the Depositary
+6.3 Duties of the Depositary

-6.2.1 The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.
+The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.

-6.3 Conflicts of interest
+6.4 Conflicts of interest

-- 6.3.1 The Depositary may act as the depositary of other open-ended investment companies and as trustee or custodian of other collective investment schemes. - 6.3.2 It is possible that the Depositary and/or its delegates and sub-delegates may in the course of its or their business be involved in other financial and professional activities which may on occasion have potential conflicts of interest with the NURS or a particular Sub-fund and/or other funds managed by the ACD or other funds for which the Depositary acts as the depositary, trustee or custodian.
-The Depositary will, however, have regard in such event to its obligations under the Depositary Agreement and the Regulations and, in particular, will use reasonable endeavours to ensure that the performance of its duties will not be impaired by any such involvement it may have and that any conflicts which may arise will be
+The Depositary may act as the depositary of other open-ended investment companies and as trustee or custodian of other collective investment schemes.

+It is possible that the Depositary and/or its delegates and sub-delegates may in the course of its or their business be involved in other financial and professional activities which may on occasion have potential conflicts of interest with the UK UCITS or a particular Sub-fund and/or other funds managed by the ACD or other funds for which the Depositary acts as the depositary, trustee or custodian.
+The Depositary will, however, have regard in such event to its obligations under the Depositary Agreement and the Regulations and, in particular, will use reasonable endeavours to ensure that the performance of its duties will not be impaired by any such involvement it may have and that any conflicts which may arise will be resolved fairly and in the best interests of Shareholders collectively so far as practicable, having regard to its obligations to other clients.

-- resolved fairly and in the best interests of Shareholders collectively so far as practicable, having regard to its obligations to other clients. - 6.3.3 The Depositary operates independently from the Company, Shareholders, the ACD and its associated suppliers and the Custodian.
+The Depositary operates independently from the Company, Shareholders, the ACD and its associated suppliers and the Custodian.
 As such, the Depositary does not anticipate any conflicts of interest with any of the aforementioned parties.

-6.4 Delegation of Safekeeping Functions
+6.5 Delegation of Safekeeping Functions

-- 6.4.1 The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property. - 6.4.2 The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
+The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property.

+The Depositary has delegated safekeeping of the Scheme Property to The Bank of New York Mellon, London Branch (BNYM LB) ("the Custodian").
 In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various sub-delegates ("sub-custodians").
+A list of sub-custodians is available from the ACD on request.